-&lt;sup>1062 Once again, it is worth considering the retaliatory discrimination for the expression of 'personal beliefs', see Legislative Decree No. 216/2003.
+Once again, it is worth considering the retaliatory discrimination for the expression of 'personal beliefs', see Legislative Decree No. 216/2003.
+109 It is the case of rules in layers.
+See art.
+15 of the Workers' Statute (Law No. 300/1970),

-&lt;sup>1063 It is the case of rules in layers.
+&lt;sup>109 It is the case of rules in layers.
 See art.
 15 of the Workers' Statute (Law No. 300/1970), which declares the employer's discriminatory acts for political, trade union, religious, racial, language, sexual, handicap, age reasons, or based on the sexual orientation or personal beliefs, to be null and void in general; art.
 43 of Legislative Decree No. 286/1998 for any discrimination linked with the race, colour, ancestors, or national or ethnical origin, or religious practices; art.
 3 of Legislative Decree No. 215/2003 for racial and ethnical origin discriminations; art.
 3 of Legislative Decree No. 216/2003 for discriminations based on religion, personal beliefs, handicap, age and sexual orientation; art.
 25 of Legislative Decree No. 198/2006 for sexual discrimination.